openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 =======================

-While |omv| is supported by 32 bit Debian installations, it's a two step scripted process referenced in; “Installing on i386 32-bit Platforms”.
+While |omv| is supported by 32 bit Debian installations, it's a two step scripted process referenced in; `Installing on i386 32-bit Platforms`_ .
 The |omv| project does not provide integrated 32 bit installation ISO's.

 ARM Hardware: